talbright/go-desk/README.md

 Desk.com APIv2 client implementation in Go (http://dev.desk.com/API)

-With over 200 API endpoints, the Desk API is a comprehensive one.
-To check on which endpoints have been implemented, please see the [status](STATUS.md) page.
+Most major endpoints have been implemented, leaving the more isoteric ones still to do.
+Those likely won't be worked on unless there's a demand for it.
+See the project issues section for up-to-date information on what's on the roadmap.

 ### Examples